 What were the initial goals of the common school?
-What groups benefited from the presence of these schools and which groups did not?
+What groups benefited from the presence of these schools and

 Why did the public schooling develop in this country?
 How did the Roberts case contribute to the educational desegregation?

 Video: School: A Struggle for educational Equality: 1950-1980 -PBS